jqzba/Ele_v1/README.md

 ## Known Limitations and Assumptions

-### What's Missing

-- **No authentication** - anyone with the URL can use the API.
-You'd want to add Azure AD or API keys for a real app.
-- **No edit functionality** - you can only add and delete todos, not update them.
-- **No user separation** - everyone sees the same todo list.
-All todos share one partition key ('default').
-- **No pagination** - if you had thousands of todos, this would get slow.
-Right now it loads everything at once.
-- **Basic validation** - just checks if the title exists.
-Should add length limits and sanitization.

-### Assumptions I Made

-- Using millisecond timestamps as RowKey seemed like a simple way to guarantee uniqueness and get chronological ordering for free.
-- CORS is wide open for development (`allowedOrigins: ["*"]`).
-This makes local testing easier but needs to be restricted for production.
-- The table name is hardcoded as "todos" unless you override it in settings.
-- After adding or deleting a todo, I refetch the whole list to keep things simple.
-More efficient would be to update the UI optimistically.
-- Tested everything locally with an actual Azure Storage Account (not Azurite), so I know it works with real Azure services.

-### If I Had More Time

-I'd add:
+A short section in the README covering:
+• Which AI tools you used and how
+  - Perplexity Spaces for planning, Github Copilot for dev
+• Challenges you encountered and how you solved them
+  - Identifiend the issues in code manually and notified it to copilot, and it fixed them.
+Making videos of coding took way longer and made development very slow, also problems to upload those
+• What you'd improve with more time
   - User authentication and per-user todo lists
   - Edit/update functionality
   - Better error handling and loading states
   - Pagination or infinite scroll
   - Some tests
-- Proper environment configs for dev/staging/prod
+• Any assumptions you made about requirements